devcontainers/spec/docs/supporting-tools.md

 While most [dev container properties](devcontainerjson-reference.md) apply to any supporting tool or service, a few are specific to certain tools, which are outlined below.

-## devcontainer CLI
+## Dev container CLI

-Given the growing number of use cases for dev containers, there is a companion [devcontainer command line interface](https://code.visualstudio.com/docs/remote/devcontainer-cli) (CLI) that can be used independent of the Remote - Containers extension or GitHub Codespaces.
+Given the growing number of use cases for dev containers, there is a companion dev container command line interface (CLI) that can be used independent of specific tools or editors.
+The publishing of this CLI is being discussed in an [issue](https://github.com/microsoft/dev-container-spec/issues/9).

 ## GitHub Codespaces